Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Introduction

 \section{Introduction}

-This paper develops honest and uniform confidence sets for the structural function $\varphi$ in a very broad class of ill-posed models treated with the Tikhonov regularization.
-The leading example is a nonparametric instrumental regression (NPIV) studied in \cite{newey2003instrumental}, \cite{florens2003inverse}, \cite{darolles2011nonparametric}, \cite{hall2005nonparametric}, and \cite{blundell2007semi}, and specified as
+This paper develops honest and uniform confidence sets for the structural function $\varphi$ in a generic class of ill-posed models treated with the Tikhonov regularization.
+The leading example is a nonparametric instrumental variable regression (NPIV) studied in \cite{florens2003inverse}, \cite{newey2003instrumental}, \cite{darolles2011nonparametric}, \cite{hall2005nonparametric}, and \cite{blundell2007semi}.
+The NPIV model is

-where $Z\in\R^p$ is a vector of explanatory variables, $W\in\R^q$ is a vector of instruments (both continuously distributed), and $\varphi$ is the function of interest.
+where $Z\in\R^p$ is a vector of explanatory variables, $W\in\R^q$ is a vector of instruments, and $\varphi$ is the function of interest.
 The NPIV model is ill-posed in the sense that the map from the distribution of the data to the function $\varphi$ is not continuous.
-To have consistent estimator certain amount of regularization is needed to smooth out discontinuities.
+As a result, we need to introduce some amount of regularization that would smooth out discontinuities and yield a consistent estimator.